fabricecordelieres/IJ-Toolset_Root-Photoactivation-Analysis/README.md

 <p align=center><img src="https://github.com/fabricecordelieres/IJ-Toolset_Root-Photoactivation-Analysis/blob/main/images/GUI.jpg">

+#### Data structure for output
+The toolset will output many data.
+In order to keep everything sorted, a specific folder/subfolders structure is adopted.
+The datastructure is generated as the user is activating the different tools.

 #### Step 1: Lif to Zip
+This first tool performs three steps:
+	1. Extracting individual images from the lif file for each part of the sequence (2 parts per sequence: one before activation, the other one after activation).
+	2. Creating an hyperstack

 #### Step 2: Orient Roots
 #### Step 3: Segment and quantify